7 Fun Ways for Dog Dads to Celebrate Father’s Day

 Do you tend to go on the same walks with your dog?
 To avoid your dog getting bored of their usual route and to celebrate the furbulous occasion of Father’s Day, it’s the pawfect excuse to mix things up and head out for an adventure somewhere new.

 And, what better way could there be to finish your walk than by filling your bellies?
-Bring a picnic with you or head to a dog-friendly pub for a well-deserved Father’s Day lunch!
+Bring a picnic with you or head to a dog-friendly restaurant for a well-deserved Father’s Day lunch!

 5. Donate to dogs in need

 As a dedicated dog dad, we know that you have an abundance of love for your furry friend.
-If you’d like to share some of that love with pooches in need, then Father’s Day is a wonderful time to reach out and support dog charities such as Battersea Dogs and Cats Home or Dogs Trust.
+If you’d like to share some of that love with pooches in need, then Father’s Day is a wonderful time to reach out and support dog charities such as Morris Animal Foundation or American Kennel Club Canine Health Foundation.
 If you have any spare toys, bedding, or dog food, then local dog shelters will also be thrilled to receive your support.

 6. Play disc golf